addisonschultz/nurturedideas/src/interviews/jen-malone.md

 **The raw energy those shows have is insane.
 We’ve gone to a lot of electronic shows as we started out primarily in that space and it just hails in comparison to a lot of rock shows.**

-Jen: Yeah, no. I agree.
+Jen: *Yeah, no. I agree.
 That’s what I came up with, or I’d love to work with a show that also has more of an industrial kind of goth vibe?
 Like I love old Wax Trax records, like that kind of ministry stuff.
 But I guess that could be lumped in with the more 70s kind of rock stuff, I can see that being lumped in an all encompassing vibe of a show.
-I would love to dig into that type of catalogue.
+I would love to dig into that type of catalogue.*

-NI: We would definitely watch a show that had that crossover happening.
-Feels like it’d be an edge of the seat ride, but a fun one nonetheless.
+**We would definitely watch a show that had that crossover happening.
+Feels like it’d be an edge of the seat ride, but a fun one nonetheless.**

-Jen: Right?
+Jen: *Right?
 It would, it would be really fun.
 But it’s the same thing, cause the stuff I would listen to, a lot of them have samples in them from movies or whatever so I think that licensing them would probably be a nightmare.
-Obviously I never tried but stuff like that would be really fun, to work on stuff I grew up on.
+Obviously I never tried but stuff like that would be really fun, to work on stuff I grew up on.*

-NI: Fingers crossed, hopefully the more you put it into the universe it’ll happen.
+**Fingers crossed, hopefully the more you put it into the universe it’ll happen.**

-Jen: But at the same time I’m very lucky with the shows I have.
-I work with great people and great shows, so just more of that!
+Jen: *But at the same time I’m very lucky with the shows I have.
+I work with great people and great shows, so just more of that!*